|

 series of statements of historical fact, a story of an initiation

 rite, and a list of questions.
+"It deals with

 basic philosophical issues of memory, knowing and consciousness